dennishall/elementool-attachments-downloader/README.md

   Attachment filenames are prefixed with their elementool issuenumber.
   If that is already your practice, the filenames will become doubly prefixed with the issue number.

-Note: If the program does not end with `Complete.`, then it did not process all attachments.
+*Note:* If the program does not end with `Complete.`, then it did not process all attachments.
   Look at the output to see where it left off and add that number as a fourth parameter:
-  `node app "project name" "username" "password" "# to resume from"`.
+  `node app "account name" "username" "password" "# to resume from"`.
+Repeat as needed.

 Surprisingly, I obtained the best results from node on windows (v0.6.19).
 It processed all 1200 attachments in one go.